pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Repository Label](images/S25.png)

 - You can still attach specific subscriptions (a RHEL 6 ELS subscription for example) if you want to track their subscription usage.
 Find the Pool ID of the subscription you want to attach, and then subscribe to that pool.
-Use subscription-manger list to see that the correct subscription is attached to your RHEL instance.
+Use subscription-manager list to see that the correct subscription is attached to your RHEL instance.
 You can also validate that the subscription is attached to your RHEL instance on your Red Hat Customer Portal page under Subscriptions.

       # subscription-manager list --available
       # subscription-manager subscribe --pool=xxxxxxxxxxxxxxxxxxxxxxxx